permoller/CrudApp/README.md

 The property is used by EF Core to do optimistic concurrence control.
 This means that when an entity is loaded, modified and saved back to the database, the action will fail if someone else has updated the entity.

-**???
-Does it work if an entity is received in a PUT request, which loads the entity, updates it and then saves the entity ???**
-**WARNING: Updating the version does not always work correctly for changes to navigation properties**
+**WARNING**: Automatically updating the version does not always work correctly for changes to navigation properties.
+Especially if the object pointed to is removed.
+To be safe, update the version of the root entity manually og change its state in EF to modified.

 # Authentication